cmtonkinson/symphony-mud/README.md

 bin/symphony
 ```

-If you're not familiar with Vagrant, you should be.
+If you're not familiar with Vagrant, you should be (because it's a great tool).
 Worst case, if you have a Linux system you should be able to get Symphony MUD to compile and run as long as you meet the dependencies (check out [provision.sh](provision.sh) and the [makefile](makefile) for more details).

 ---
 ## Detailed Setup